 Is Salicylic Acid Safe During Pregnancy?
 Evidence-Based Answer

-Published May 21, 2026 | By SafeMama Editorial Team
+Published May 21, 2026 | By SafeMama Editorial Team | Editorial policy

 The short answer: Topical, low-percentage salicylic acid (2% or less) in cleansers and spot treatments is generally considered acceptable during pregnancy by ACOG and the American Academy of Dermatology.
 Oral salicylates and high-percentage chemical peels should be avoided unless specifically prescribed by your obstetrician.